Post-Bachelor’s Online Nurse Educator Certificate

 - You completed and passed an undergraduate statistics course.

 Your career goals should be the deciding factor.
-If you are currently enrolled in another MSN program (such as the Nurse Leadership & Management or Healthcare Simulation) or have already earned a MSN degree, you may want to apply to the Nurse Educator post-graduate certificate program if you plan on teaching at some point in your career.
+If you are currently enrolled in another MSN program (such as the Nurse Leadership & Management) or have already earned a BSN degree, you may want to apply to the Nurse Educator certificate program if you plan on teaching at some point in your career.
 However, if you want to be a full-time faculty member at a college or university, then you may want to consider the MSN Nurse Educator program.

 Tuition may vary each academic year and may depend on your residency (in-state or out-of-state).
 Click here for current information on tuition and costs for UCF Online graduate programs.